 Table 13.
-3D benthic complexity metric extraction workflow adapted to EcoRRAP data and folder structure from Mitch Bryson ('ComplexityMetrics' tool) and Will Figueira (integrated workflow and 'Complexity bat file builder').
+3D benthic complexity metric extraction workflow adapted to EcoRRAP data and folder structure from Mitch Bryson ('ComplexityMetrics' tool), Renata Ferrari and Will Figueira (integrated workflow and 'Complexity bat file builder').

-Step Key task Additional info for EcoRRAP users Download files Download all files Externally: AIMS GitHub Internally: Tool download folder (3D Modelling Sharepoint) EcoRRAP: These file are already downloaded and stored in PEARL here: \\pearl\3d\\\pearl\3d\\\\pearl\3d\\\\\pearl\3d\\\\\\pearl\3Complexity Metrics\Complexity \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ Open the 'ComplexityBatBuilder. xlsm' file and edit inputs Input cells are shown in green (pale & bright) and can all be altered to suit the required application For an in-depth description of each of these inputs see resources in the Tool explainer folder Default settings are provided in the file to suit EcoRRAP workflow (72 sq. m plots) Select 'No' to This tool can be run on model files located in a single folder, or multiple folders by: Selecting the input from the drop-down in cell B12, and entering either the: Source folder in cell B13, for models a single folder, or Source file paths in cells B29-onwards, for models in multiple locations Regardless of which location format is selected, you will need to enter the model names in cells A29 onwards Note if running script on files stored in a network drive: the example file unchanged as a template) and change the inputs in the bright green cells only: - Your model locations (see comments above re single/multiple model locations), e.g. Example model files provided in: Z:\EcoRRAP\outputs\Complexity Metrics\Complexity Tools\USYD-EcoRRAP Tool\Example\Models - Location for output metrics files, e.g. metric outputs saved in: Z:\EcoRRAP\outputs\Complexity Metrics\Complexity Tools\USYD-EcoRRAP Tool\Example\Metrics\Complexity Tools\USYD-EcoRRAP Tool\Example\MetricsFiles - If running this script on the example files, ensure the 'MetricsFiles' folder is empty (delete files) prior to

-- Use input paths in the mapped-drive form (e.g. Z:\EcoRRAP\....) rather than the UNC path (\pearl\3d-ltmp\EcoRRAP\...) - Ensure the drive letter entered is the same as mapped to your computer - If PEARL is not mapped to your computer, follow the steps in this link: Map a network drive in Windows -Microsoft Support and enter the path '\\pear\\3d-ltmp'

-Click 'Run Script' button

-- Click the large green 'Run Script' button in the 'ComplexityBatBuilder.xlsm' file - There will be no change within the excel file, but: - New files called 'files.txt' and 'RunMetrics.bat' will be generated in the scripts folder - Note: You can open the 'files.txt' to see which metric files will be written by the script (therefore which models the script will be run on) listed as each row of the file

-Double click the 'RunMetrics.bat' file to run

-- Open the file explorer window and double-click on the "RunMetrics.bat' file - Once clicked: - A black Windows console screen will open - The console will show script progress (e.g. Loading data, Computing metrics, etc.) - Once complete, the console window will close automatically

-Run time is approx. 5-10 minutes per EcoRRAP DSLR model (700 - 2,500 MB file size) if run locally (computer on-site at AIMS) or through PEARL
+Use input paths in the mapped-drive form (e.g. Z:\EcoRRAP\) rather than the UNC path (\\pearl\3d-ltmp\EcoRRAP\) Ensure the drive letter entered is the same as mapped to your computer If PEARL is not mapped to your computer, follow the steps in this link: Map a network drive in Windows - Microsoft Support and enter the path '\\pearl\3d-ltmp' Click 'Run Script' button Click the large green 'Run Script' button in the 'ComplexityBatBuilder.xlsm' file There will be no change within the excel file, but: New files called 'files.txt' and 'RunMetrics.bat' will be generated in the scripts folder Note: You can open the 'files.txt' to see which metric files will be written by the script (therefore which models the script will be run on) listed as each row of the file Double click the 'RunMetrics.bat' file to run Open the file explorer window and double-click on the "RunMetrics.bat' file Once clicked: A black Windows console screen will open The console will show script progress (e.g. Loading data, Computing metrics, etc.) Once complete, the console window will close automatically Run time is approx. 5-10 minutes per EcoRRAP DSLR model (700 - 2,500 MB file size) if run locally (computer on-site at AIMS) or through PEARL View outputs Once complete, the following files will be created: Individual models: One folder per model, each with: 'metrics.csv' and 'quadrats.ply' Outputs: 'metrics.csv': Whole-plot info (GridX= -1, GridY= -1) and per-quadrat info (described by all other GridX and GridY Note: To create a .csv file containing the whole plot complexity metrics for all models in one file: Use script 'CombineMetricsOutputs.py' Open script with a script editor or text viewer and enter required inputs and create required filepath .csv file (detailed instructions in script)

-View outputs

-- Once complete, the following files will be created: - Individual models: One folder per model, each with: 'metrics.csv' and 'quadrats.ply' - Outputs: 'metrics.csv': Whole-plot info (GridX= -1, GridY= -1) and per-quadrat info (described by all other GridX and GridY)

-Note: To create a .csv file containing the whole plot complexity metrics for all models in one file:

-- Use script 'CombineMetricsOutputs.py' - Open script with a script editor or text viewer and enter required inputs and create required filepath .csv file (detailed instructions in script)

-- values) for each model.
-'ComplexityMetrics' outputs only (no 'MetricsCals' outputs) 'quadrats.ply': Visual model file showing model quadrats - File location: Folders are named as per model name and saved within the folder specified as the output location in the ComplexityBatBuilder.xlsm' file.
-Files for each model (.csv and .ply) are saved within the each model folder - 'Quadrats.ply' files can be viewed in CloudCompare (or other model viewer), if viewed in CloudCompare - Squares represent quadrat placement used in calculations - Green squares represent quadrats with calculated metrics - Red squares represent quadrats that metrics were not calculated for (< 75 % of quadrat had model data) - Definitions of all complexity metrics are presented in Appendix 8, in the AIMS GitHub, and internally in the AIMS Tool explainer and Source files folders
+values) for each model.
+'ComplexityMetrics' outputs only (no 'MetricsCals' outputs) 'quadrats.ply': Visual model file showing model quadrats

+- File location: Folders are named as per model name and saved within the folder specified as the output location in the ComplexityBatBuilder.xlsm' file.
+Files for each model (.csv and .ply) are saved within the each model folder - 'Quadrats.ply' files can be viewed in CloudCompare (or other 3D model viewer), if viewed in CloudCompare - Squares represent quadrat placement used in calculations - Green squares represent quadrats with calculated metrics - Red squares represent quadrats that metrics were not calculated for (< 75 % of quadrat had model data) - Definitions of all complexity metrics are presented in Appendix 8, in the AIMS GitHub, and internally in the AIMS Tool explainer and Source files folders.
+Contact RFerrari for further discussion re interpretation of these metrics r.ferrari@aims.gov.au

-Run script in your python environment to generate summary .csv file
+• Run script in your python environment to generate summary .csv file